Learning Paths

 Deep-dive entry on VQE and variational algorithms.

-Real-world quantum kernel methods applied to financial data.
+Real-world quantum machine learning applied to payments fraud data.

 You can evaluate quantum ML claims critically -- and build the models yourself.